Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 The modern fortress was a museum and a library, where the latest in holographic technology brushed strangely against the tapestries and banners of the ancient clan hall.
 It was a university, a conclave, a theatre of ideas and, in keeping with some of the oldest and *least* civilized of Gaoian traditions, it was an arena.
 A lot of blood had been mopped from those stones over the centuries.

 Soon, there might be more.
-Not today… but soon.
+Not today... but soon.
 Maybe.

 A lot depended on Daar.